apple/ccs-caldavtester/README.md

 	--always-print-response : always print HTTP response.

 	--exclude FILE : when running with --all, exclude the file from the test run.

 	--observer OBSEREVER : specify one or more times to change which classes are used to process log and trace messages during a test.
 The OBSERVER name must be the name of a module in the observers package.
 The default observer is the "log" observer.
 Available observers are:

 		"log" - produces an output similar to Python unit tests.
 		"trace" - produces an output similar to the original output format.
 		"loadfiles" - prints each test file as it is loaded.
 		"jsondump" - prints a JSON representation of the test results.

 	file1 file2 ...: a list of test files to execute tests from.

-QUICKSTART
+# QUICKSTART

 Edit the serverinfo.xml file to run the test against your server setup.

+Prior to running, make sure you are in the virtualenv:

+	source venv/bin/activate

-Run 'testcaldav.py --all' on the command line to run the tests.
+Run `testcaldav.py --all` on the command line to run the tests.
 The app will print its progress through the tests.

-EXECUTION PROCESS
+# EXECUTION PROCESS

 1. Read in XML config.
-2. Execute <start> requests.
+2. Execute &lt;start&gt; requests.
-3. For each <test-suite>, run each <test> the specified number of times, executing each <request> in the test and verifying them.
+3. For each &lt;test-suite&gt;, run each &lt;test&gt; the specified number of times, executing each &lt;request&gt; in the test and verifying them.
 4. Delete any resources from requests marked with 'end-delete'.
-5. Execute <end> requests.
+5. Execute &lt;end&gt; requests.

-XML SCRIPT FILES
+# XML SCRIPT FILES

-serverinfo.dtd
+## serverinfo.dtd

 	Defines the XML DTD for the server information XML file:

 	ELEMENT <host>
 		host name for server to test.

 	ELEMENT <nonsslport>
 		port to use to connect to server (non-SSL).

 	ELEMENT <sslport>
 		port to use to connect to server (SSL).

 	ELEMENT <authtype>
 		HTTP authentication method to use.

 	ELEMENT <certdir>
 		Base directory for TLS client certs.

 	ELEMENT <waitcount>
 		For requests that wait, defines how many iterations to wait for [Default: 120].

 	ELEMENT <waitdelay>
 		For requests that wait, defines how long between iterations to wait for in seconds [Default: 0.25].

 	ELEMENT <waitsuccess>
 		For requests with the wait-for-success options, defines how many seconds to wait [Default: 10].

 	ELEMENT <features>
 		list of features for the server under test.

 		ELEMENT <feature>
 			specific feature supported by the server under test, used to do conditional testing.

 	ELEMENT <substitutions>
 		used to encapsulate all variable substitutions.

 		ELEMENT <substitution>
 			a variable substitution - the repeat attribute can be used to repeat the substitution a set number of times whilst generating different substitutions.

 			ELEMENT <key>
 				the substitution key (usually '$xxx:').

 			ELEMENT <value>
 				the substitution value.

 		ELEMENT <repeat>
 			allow repeating substitutions for the specified count.

-caldavtest.dtd:
+## caldavtest.dtd:

 	Defines the XML DTD for test script files: